 Consider the scenario below to see the difference that a careful career assessment can make.

-Meral went to college to study business, and after graduation she took a job as a data analyst with a large company.
-Even though the salary met her financial needs, however, Meral didn't like the job very much.
+Meral went to college to study business, and after graduation, she took a job as a data analyst with a large company.
+The salary met her financial needs, however, Meral didn't like the job very much.
 She wasn't working on projects she was interested in, and sitting in front of a computer all day left her longing for interaction with other people.